 Broken Hips in Nursing Homes Overview

 On average, approximately 300,000 people suffer from a broken hip in the United States every year.
 Broken hips in nursing homes frequently occur.
 Approximately 10% of 30,000 people suffer a fractured hip in nursing homes every year.
+Females sustain 75% of all hip fractures or broken hips.

 - Age and gender